sstadick/crabz/README.md

 ## Synopsis

 This is currently a proof of concept CLI tool using the [`gzp`](https://github.com/sstadick/gzp/) crate.

-Currently only Gzip is supported.
+Supported formats:

+- Gzip
+- Zlib
+- Raw Deflate
+- Snap

 ## Install